Decisive vs. Indecisive Personality Traits

 Remember: decisiveness (or indecisiveness) as a personality trait doesn’t necessarily correlate with good business judgment.
 Be sure to consider your employee or applicant’s track record independently of this trait.

-And finally, be sure to view this trait in the context of where employee or applicant falls on the 4 personality types, as well as other major traits that are relevant to the role.
+And finally, be sure to view decisive vs. indecisive traits in the context of where an employee or applicant falls on the 4 personality types, as well as other major traits that are relevant to the role.